A true crime story

 Though considered offensive now, my intention is to accurately portray the way it was being used at the time.
 In the historical context of the subject, cripple was used widely to describe Valentine and members of the gang.
 A newspaper headline referred to them as ‘Melbourne’s Cripple Gang of Hooligans’.

-Primary sources include: Government and Police Gazettes; Trial and Prison Records; Newspaper Articles; Births, Marriages and Deaths Records and Electoral Rolls.
+Primary sources included: Government and Police Gazettes; Trial and Prison Records; Newspaper Articles; Births, Marriages and Deaths Records and Electoral Rolls.

 Secondary sources included: History Books and Articles.